-How to protect your dog from the harmful effect of steroids
+How to protect your dog from the harmful side effects of steroids

 Just a few days ago, I saw my dentist and was not given very good news.